 MEDICAL STUDENTS AGAINST INTERPERSONAL VIOLENCE

-At MSAIV, we aim to promote and examine the role of medical students in addressing interpersonal violence as a medical and health issue through advocacy, education, and research.
+At MSAIV (pronounced "em-save" for short), we aim to promote and examine the role of medical students in addressing interpersonal violence as a medical and health issue through advocacy, education, and research.

 Our vision is to advocate for and offer high quality educational opportunities to learners about interpersonal violence as a medical and health issue based on lived experiences of subject matter experts (including survivors, patients, and healthcare providers), evidence, research, current standards, or guidelines.